Quick Answer

 | Missed filing handling | What happens if a filing is missed, and how remediation works |

-What this pack supports is narrow.
-A provider comparison page is framed around BVI, Nevis, and Seychelles, and its navigation includes Anguilla company formation and Seychelles company formation pages.
-The Kraemer Law items here are labeled commentary (published March 21, 2025 and February 20, 2026).
-That is useful market context, but it is not an official side-by-side obligations set for Seychelles IBC, Anguilla International Business Company, and Anguilla LLC.
+Available provider comparisons are often framed around BVI, Nevis, and Seychelles, with Anguilla company formation and Seychelles company formation as separate pages.
+Kraemer Law items labeled commentary (published March 21, 2025 and February 20, 2026) are useful market context, but they are not an official side-by-side obligations set for Seychelles IBC, Anguilla International Business Company, and Anguilla LLC.

 If you are a solo professional selling services internationally, do not pick IBC vs LLC from branding or a jurisdiction pitch alone.
 Shortlist form options first, then require written, form-specific obligations for each path.